 He had curly brown hair, and he was built small, much smaller than most werewolves.
 Smaller than most humans, Olga reflected, with a slight sense of unease.
 She hoped he really did have some werewolf in him, because if not, then tonight’s rising moon would see the last of him.

 She left the couple so they could get better acquainted and moved off to watch a young man who was looking slightly out of place.
 He was sitting in the circle where most of the action seemed to be happening, but not partaking in any of the conversation.
 This guy she could only describe as an odd bunch.
-He had one or two features that might be wolfish, but then again he had lots of features that could be anything but wolfish.
+He had one or two features that might be wolfish, but then again he had lots of features that were anything but wolfish.
 His nose was short and flat, his lower jaw seemed to be sticking past his upper jaw and his legs were so bandy they might have been wrapped around a barrel.

 Olga scolded herself for thinking such negative thoughts about her guests and moved towards the man, determined to make sure he was feeling welcome.

 On the other side of the veranda, her mother and father were also mingling with the guests, although with some reserve on the side of her father.
 Heinrich was stiff and courteous, and his wife was starting to think it might be better to get him back in his study before he did himself a disfavour.
 She was about to do just this when her brother saved her the trouble by greeting Heinrich warmly.
-At least here was one friendship that had grown over the years, and she left the two to talk over old times and plan some new ones, while she herself moved once again between the guests to make sure everybody was well looked after and having a good time.
+At least here was one friendship that had grown over the years, and she left the two to talk over old adventures and plan some new ones, while she herself moved once again between the guests to make sure everybody was well looked after and having a good time.

 The sun had dropped to the western horizon when Morissa rang the small but clear bell, indicating that dinner was about to be served.
-The old dancehall had been set with tables and chairs, and all the tables were decked with bouquets of flowers, crystal glasses and the finest of eating utensils, conspicuous only by the total absence of silverware.
+The old dancehall had been set with tables and chairs, the tables decked with bouquets of flowers, crystal glasses and the finest of eating utensils, conspicuous only by the total absence of silverware.
 All the knives, forks and spoons were made from solid stainless steel.

 ‘I think it’s working,’ said Hans, appearing at Olga’s shoulder where she was watching the guests taking their places at the tables.